krayin/krayin-docs/docs/1.x/graphql-admin-api/categories.md

 ##  Get All Categories

-You can get all the Categories from the Bagisto store.
+You can get all the Categories from the Krayin store.
 You can achieve this job by using the `Categories` API call.

 - Headers